-The Clinical Competency Exam (CCE) is completed during the third semester of the PsyD II academic year and provides students with the opportunity to integrate course material with practical training and to demonstrate their grasp of the practitioner-scholar model.
+The Clinical Competency Exam (CCE) is completed during the third semester of the third year of the PsyD program and provides students with the opportunity to integrate course material with practical training and to demonstrate their grasp of the practitioner-scholar model.
 Students are required to integrate clinical and research data using theories and methods acquired in the classroom and at practica to demonstrate knowledge of case formulation, assessment and treatment.
 The CCE is divided into three parts: written assessment, recorded assessment and oral assessment.

 The CCE allows faculty to evaluate students' readiness for internship and ability to proceed in the program.
 Students must receive a score of 3.0 or above in each of the three parts described above.
-Failure to pass the CCE requires successful completion of a second 1,000 hour practicum and CCE prior to enrolling in internship.
+Failure to pass the CCE requires successful completion of an additional 1,000 hour practicum and CCE prior to enrolling in internship.
 The practicum must take place at a new setting and be approved by the Director of Clinical Training.
 The student's CCE is forwarded to the faculty supervisor of the second practicum.

-Students who are required to repeat practicum may enroll in PSYD III coursework or may delay enrollment in such coursework until practicum is successfully completed and the CCE is retaken and passed.
 Failure to pass the CCE upon second examination results in automatic dismissal from the PsyD program.
 Please see the Practicum Handbook, located on the Student Resource website, for detailed information.